“But why do spirits walk the earth, and why do they come to me?”

 As we begin to think just a little bit about Christmas, I'm reminded of a series of events that shaped the festivities of the years to come.

 As always, we'd had our Christmas collective worship, singing carols together as we decorated the tree.
-The classrooms took shape with flickering fairy lights and 'home-made' trimmings, and we had the hustle of the Christmas fayre, church services and dinner, all to look forwards to.
+The classrooms took shape with flickering fairy lights and 'home-made' trimmings, and we had the hustle of the Christmas fayre, church services and dinner, all to look forward to.

 But it really wasn't all good.
 There were situations that would present themselves, and every year it was a similar pattern.